Kilrossanty – village under the Comeraghs

 OutdoorPrivate picnic bench, Wi-Fi hotspot

-Getting there – Kilrossanty is accessed via the R676.
-From Dungarvan, follow the R676 north for about 12 km; from Waterford city, travel west on the N25 and then turn onto the R676.
-The nearest major airport is Waterford Airport, about 45 km away, with car hire or shuttle services available.
+Getting there – Kilrossanty is on the R676.
+From Dungarvan, follow the R676 north for about 12 km; from Waterford city, head west on the N25 then turn onto the R676.
+The nearest airport is Waterford, about 45 km away.

-Accommodation – The primary glamping option is Comeragh Pods.
-Bookings can be made through their website comeraghpods.ie.
-The site also offers a communal building with a kitchen, lounge and free parking.
-For those preferring a traditional hotel, the Cliff House Hotel in Ardmore and Hanora’s Cottage in the Nire Valley are within a 20‑minute drive.
+Accommodation – the main option is Comeragh Pods, booked through comeraghpods.ie.
+The site has a communal building with a kitchen, lounge and free parking.
+For a hotel, the Cliff House Hotel in Ardmore and Hanora’s Cottage in the Nire Valley are both within a 40-minute drive.

-Contact – For enquiries about the glamping site, call +353 58 54646 or email info@wlp.ie (the Waterford Leadership Partnership, which administered the LEADER funding for the project).
+Contact – for the glamping site, call +353 58 54646 or email info@wlp.ie (the Waterford Leadership Partnership, which administered the LEADER funding for the project).

-Accessibility – The glamping pods are ground‑level with private bathrooms, making them suitable for guests with limited mobility.
-The communal area is wheelchair‑friendly, and the site provides an automatic gate and CCTV for security.
+Accessibility – the pods are ground-level with private bathrooms, which suits guests with limited mobility.
+The communal area is wheelchair-friendly, and the site has an automatic gate and CCTV.

-Nearby attractions – While staying in Kilrossanty, consider a short drive to Mahon Falls, the Coumshingaun Lough glacial lake, or the historic town of Lismore with its castle and gardens.
+Nearby – consider a short drive to Mahon Falls, the glacial Coumshingaun Lough, or the town of Lismore with its castle and gardens.